-Geographical proximity, enrollment, graduation rates, students' performance on professional examinations, job placement and retention, duplication of programs and accreditation difficulties are starting points for consideration.
+Regional workforce needs, geographical proximity, enrollment, graduation rates, students' performance on professional examinations, job placement and retention, duplication of programs and accreditation difficulties are starting points for consideration.
 Shared facilities, faculty, administrative systems and services, and supplies for technical training (secondary, technical college and four-year universities) should be part of the effort to consolidate and improve efficiency.
 Post-Secondary Funding: Support tuition and fee autonomy.
 Implement performance-based funding in the state formula for higher education.
 Seek to maximize federal funding to creatively support students to complete their degrees and credentials.

 Post-Secondary Reform: LABI recognizes the economic imperative to improve retention rates on college campuses and graduate many more students every year in both two and four-year institutions.
 LABI supports removing barriers to smooth the path for adults to re-enter college as well as campus-level innovations such as mentoring, mapping and stacking credentials, decreasing the time-to-degree, putting textbooks online, and reforming remedial coursework.
+LABI supports efforts to ensure students can access the training they need for high-quality jobs in their communities.